natnael-meresa/Backend_task/README.md

 - `Database`: Replace with the name of the database you created.
 - `Username`: Replace with the username you created.
 - `Password`: Replace with the password for the username.

+### Optional: Use SQLite (In-memory)

+If you encounter issues with PostgreSQL installation or prefer an in-memory database, you can use SQLite by switching to the `In_memory` branch of this repository.
+SQLite is a self-contained, serverless, and zero-configuration SQL database engine.

 ### Managing Packages

 In case you encounter issues with package installation or need to manually install a package, you have a couple of options: